 Typical Day At Camp

 Students will work in pairs, taking turns training their own chickens and coaching their partner.
-Our training center is fully air conditioned and heated.
 Activities start at 9:00 AM and end at 4:00 PM each day, except the last day which ends at 3:30.
 Lunch is provided on site and includes non-meat selections.
-A refrigerator and microwave are available for those with special dietary needs.
 A ten-minute break will take place approximately every hour.
 Morning and afternoon snacks will be provided.
 Water, soft drinks, tea and coffee are available all day.